Payments: Copayments and Billing

-Following an ED visit, a patient receives at least two bills.
-The doctor responsible for the patient’s care in the ED sends a bill for the care provided, while the hospital bills for the hospital visit.
+Following an emergency department visit, a patient receives at least two bills.
+The doctor responsible for the patient’s care in the emergency department sends a bill for the care provided, while the hospital bills for the hospital visit.
 Additional billing will be issued for the reading of tests in the Radiology and Pathology departments.

 Patient Satisfaction Survey

 Shortly after being released from the hospital, a patient may receive a survey requesting a rating based on their experience.
 This survey helps gather valuable feedback from patients to assist in improving performance and providing the highest quality of care.
 We strive to achieve the highest possible rating, so we ask our patients to provide feedback on our service and suggestions for how we can best meet your future health care needs.